Israel's Orbit wins large satellite communications deal

+UPDATE 2-Sailing-Oracle Team USA gain America's Cup bonus with New Zealand win

+* Sweden's Artemis Racing beat's Groupama Team France (Adds results of final America's Cup qualifier race)

-TEL AVIV Orbit Technologies (ORBI.TA) won a contract for its Ka-band communications systems from one of the world's largest satellite ventures, the Israeli company said on Sunday.
+TEL AVIV Nov 11 Orbit Technologies won a contract for its Ka-band communications systems from one of the world's largest satellite ventures, the Israeli company said on Sunday.

 Orbit said the customer, a consortium of carriers that provides satellite high-speed broadband communications around the world, estimates the potential market for Orbit's systems at $150 million over five years.